randyrossi/bmc64/docs/WEBUI.md

   This resets the emulated machine.
 If the file can't be started, the reason is only written to the log.

-There is no rename yet.
-BMC64's own configuration files (`settings*.txt`, `wpa_supplicant.conf`, `cmdline.txt`, `config.txt`, `machines.txt`,
+BMC64's own configuration files (`settings*.txt`,
+`wpa_supplicant.conf`, `cmdline.txt`, `config.txt`, `machines.txt`,
-`bmc64.log`) and the `/firmware` folder are protected: they cannot be uploaded to or deleted from the web UI.
+`bmc64.log`) and the `/firmware` folder are protected: they cannot be uploaded to, deleted, renamed or renamed onto from the web UI, and their rows have no Rename or Delete action.
 The configuration files can still be changed with the editor above (`bmc64.log` and `/firmware` cannot be changed at all).
 `vice.ini` can be edited and also uploaded.

 > [!WARNING]
-> Do not upload to or delete a disk image that the emulator currently has
+> Do not upload to, delete or rename a disk image that the emulator currently
-> attached.
+> has attached, or a folder that contains one.
 Detach it first.

 ## Requirements